Wedding Photo Shot List

 To Our Couples

 We are excited to shoot your wedding!
 We want to deliver what you are seeking while at the same time capturing your day in the best way possible under the conditions of your day.
-We welcome any lists you have created for us.
-However, you should not expect for us to seek that list because we will naturally focus on the stuff you spent money on and the people.
-As you would hope we do this a lot and are confident in capturing your day in the best way possible considering the unknown conditions.
-If your seeking something that might be an object + another object or a person + an object feel free to let us know.
-There are a lot of images on our website so perhaps we have done something like that before and you might not have noticed it.
-Perhaps we have not taken that exact kind of photo but we are likely able to do it.
+You should not expect for us to seek a photography shot list because we will naturally focus on the stuff you spent money on and the people.
+If your seeking something that might be an object + another object or a person + an object that is when it is most helpful to know.
 The main thing we will need is your communicating the unique idea and your giving us the time to do the photo.
 These kind of photography tends to be more posed which takes more time to setup.
 So much of this all depends on your wedding, the conditions of the day, and what you are asking.
-We have shot at venues multiple times and seen how each time is different.
-We love that the reason for this is that every couple is different, what they like is different, and every day is different.
-We want to make your day the most laid back fun as possible while helping meet your desires in wedding photography.